-- Workshop on Statistical Data Collection - Expert Group on Statistical Data Confidentiality
+- Expert Meeting on Statistical Data Dissemination and Communication - Expert Meeting on Statistical Data Collection - Expert Meeting on Statistical Data Confidentiality

-25. These meetings are organized by Steering Committees and the programme will be aligned with the HLG-MOS activities where needed.
+28. These meetings are organized by Steering Committees and the programme will be aligned with the HLG-MOS activities where needed.
 The HLG-MOS Executive Board can also decide or the HLG-MOS can request to setup short, focused ad-hoc online workshops in emerging areas, for example, the Covid-19 response workshops organized in 2020.